ThomasTGilham/spotify-wrapped-project/README.md

-# Personalized Spotify Wrapped Data Pipeline
+# Personalised Spotify Wrapped Data Pipeline

 This project implements an automated data pipeline to extract, transform, and analyze personal Spotify listening history, culminating in a personalized "Spotify Wrapped" style dashboard.